• Play the sound file

 Having thus eschewed all possibility of fast conclusions as to cause and motive, the main thing one is left with is the thought that as insane as this incident was, it is hardly any more insane than the Afghanistan War itself.
 What on earth are we doing there?

-03 — Afghanistan, 4 years on.
+03 — Afghanistan, four years on.
 I've actually been asking that question for years.
-I don't know how many years, as my Radio Derb archives only go back to 2008; but I can tell you for sure that my broadcast of July 25th that year, 2008, included the following segment:
+I don't know how many years, as my Radio Derb archives only go back to 2008 [Added 2019: earlier podcasts had not yet been transcribed …]; but I can tell you for sure that my broadcast of July 25th that year, 2008, included the following segment:

 Off on a tangent, now, let me ask you this, gentle listeners: Can anyone please tell me what the heck we are doing in Afghanistan?
 Or what we hope to do?
 Anyone?
 We went in there seven years ago — seven years! — to punish the Taliban government for hosting Osama bin Laden and his gang of crazies.
 OK, the Taliban was overthrown.
 And then the next seven years — what?
 What?
 What have we done?
 What have we tried to do?

 That was me, nearly four years ago.
 And if you've forgotten who Edwin Ramos is, that's the next segment but one.

 Since I broadcast that, U.S. armed forces have sustained 1,337 fatalities in Afghanistan operations, forty of them already this year.

 All this, driven by the infantile fantasy that if we go out there with our smiley faces on and show them how terrifically nice we are, they'll respond with hugs and smiles, their hearts won over by our invincible goodness, and we'll all be BFFs drinking tea together and playing pinochle with the village elders in no time.